Vrijesh5520/Resume_Analyzer_Model/README.md

 # Resume Analyzer Model using NLP & Machine Learning

-## Project Overview
+# Project Overview

-The **Resume Analyzer** is an NLP and Machine Learning based project that automatically classifies resumes into different job categories based on resume content.
-The project performs text preprocessing, feature extraction using TF-IDF, model training, evaluation, and prediction.
+The Resume Analyzer is an NLP and Machine Learning based project developed to automate the resume screening and classification process.
+The system analyzes resume text, performs preprocessing and feature extraction, and predicts the most suitable job category using Machine Learning algorithms.
-This project helps recruiters and HR teams automate the resume screening process by identifying the most suitable domain for a candidate.
+The project helps recruiters and organizations reduce manual effort in resume shortlisting by automatically identifying candidate domains based on resume content.

 ---

-# Features
+# Problem Statement

-* Resume text preprocessing and cleaning
+Recruiters often receive thousands of resumes for multiple job roles, making manual screening time-consuming and inefficient.

+The objective of this project is to build an intelligent Resume Analyzer that can:

+* Automatically classify resumes into job categories
-* NLP-based text normalization
+* Extract meaningful information from resume text
-* Stopwords removal
-* TF-IDF feature extraction
-* Multiple Machine Learning models comparison
-* Resume category prediction
-* Model evaluation with accuracy and confusion matrix
-* Feature importance visualization
-* Model saving using Pickle
+* Reduce recruitment screening time
+* Improve candidate filtering efficiency

 ---